olayori/smtp-client/README.md

-### An SMTP Client webapp created using the PHPMailer Library
+### SMTP Client webapp created using the PHPMailer Library